containers/podman/docs/source/markdown/podman-cp.1.md

 Note that `podman cp` ignores permission errors when copying from a running rootless container.
 The TTY devices inside a rootless container are owned by the host's root user and hence cannot be read inside the container's user namespace.

+Further note that `podman cp` does not support globbing (e.g., `cp dir/*.txt`).
+If you want to copy multiple files from the host to the container you may use xargs(1) or find(1) (or similar tools for chaining commands) in conjunction with `podman cp`.
+If you want to copy multiple files from the container to the host, you may use `podman mount CONTAINER` and operate on the returned mount point instead (see ALTERNATIVES below).

 ## OPTIONS

 #### **--archive**, **-a**=**true** | *false*